Freudenberg Group: Philanthropy

+Freudenberg instituted health insurance for employees in 1874.

-The Freudenberg Group owns the Schau- und Sichtungsgarten Hermannshof, a public botanical garden in Weinheim, which opened in 1983 and is jointly operated with the town.
+The company owns the Schau- und Sichtungsgarten Hermannshof, a public botanical garden in Weinheim, which opened in 1983 and is jointly operated with the town.

-The Freudenberg Stiftung was founded in 1984 and is endowed with stock in the parent company.
+The Freudenberg Stiftung (Foundation) was founded in 1984 and is endowed with stock in the parent company.
 It has a broad mandate "to promote science, the humanities and education as well as strengthening peaceful coexistence in society and culture" and focuses particularly on assistance to and democratic education of young people, primarily in Germany.